projectacrn/acrn-hypervisor/doc/getting-started/sample-app.rst

   Open a web-browser on your development computer to the HMI_VM IP address we found in an earlier step (e.g., http://10.0.0.100).

-You'll see a histogram graph something like this showing the percentage of latency time intervals reported by cyclictest.
+Refresh the browser.
+You'll see a histogram graph showing the percentage of latency time intervals reported by cyclictest.

 .. figure:: images/image018.png
    :class: drop-shadow